Optimal Transport for Machine Learners: Metric Properties: Topology and Applications

 \begin{proof} We denote $d_0(x,y)$ the distance such that $d_0(x,x)=0$ and $d_0(x,y)=1$ for $x \neq y$.
-One has \eq{ d_{\min} d_0(x,y) \leq d(x,y) \leq d_{\max} d_0(x,y) } so that integrating this against any $\pi \in \Couplings(\al,\be)$ and taking the minimum among those $\pi$ gives the result using Proposition~\eqref{prop-rel-wass-tv}. \end{proof}
+One has \eq{ d_{\min} d_0(x,y) \leq d(x,y) \leq d_{\max} d_0(x,y) } so that integrating this against any $\pi \in \Couplings(\al,\be)$ and taking the minimum among those $\pi$ gives the result using Proposition~\ref{prop-rel-wass-tv}. \end{proof}

-This bound is sharp, as this can be observed by taking $\al=\de_{x}$ and $\be=\de_y$, in which case the bound simply reads if $x \neq y$ \eq{ d_{\min} \leq d(x,y) \leq d_{\max}. } This shows that the ratio between the two distances can blow as $d_{\max}/d_{\min}$ increases, and on non-discrete space, if $d_{\min}=0$, then the two distances are not equivalent, which is inlined with the fact that the strong and the weak topology do not coincide.
+This bound is sharp, as this can be observed by taking $\al=\de_{x}$ and $\be=\de_y$, in which case the bound simply reads if $x \neq y$ \eq{ d_{\min} \leq d(x,y) \leq d_{\max}. } This shows that the ratio between the two distances can blow up as $d_{\max}/d_{\min}$ increases.
+On non-discrete spaces, if $d_{\min}=0$, then the two distances are not equivalent, in line with the fact that the strong and weak topologies do not coincide.

-\begin{rem}[Berry-Esseen theorem] The Wasserstein distance is a natural candidate to quantify the convergence in law in the central limit theorem (Remark~\ref{rem-clt}).
-To obtain rates, one needs further assumption on the random vector, and the Berry-Esseen theorem ensures that if $\EE(\norm{X_i}^3)<+\infty$, then $\Wass_p(\al_k,\al) = O(\EE(\norm{X_i}^3)/\sqrt{n})$. \end{rem}